anderseknert/rego-test-assertions/README.md

 # rego-test-assertions

-Tiny [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/) library with helper functions for unit testing.
-The library primarily contains various assertion functions, which will [print](https://blog.openpolicyagent.org/introducing-the-opa-print-function-809da6a13aee) the expected result vs. the outcome on failure.
+Tiny [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/) library providing helper functions for unit testing.
+The library primarily contains various assertion functions, which will [print](https://blog.openpolicyagent.org/introducing-the-opa-print-function-809da6a13aee) the expected result vs. the outcome to the console on failure.
 This allows you to quickly grasp what went wrong in your unit tests, greatly speeding up the test iteration process!

 ## Functions

-In order to use these functions, import the assert package:
+In order to use these functions, import the test.assert package:

 ```rego
 import data.test.assert